A limited edition run of iPhone/iPad docks, Handmade in our machine shop. Desk art you can use everyday. Read more

 We send you the design files to 3d print your own.
 We will also send you the Infinity cable, micro suction pads, bumper, and screws needed. to assemble one yourself.Estimated delivery:

 Hand polished raw aluminum Infinity Dock.
-Includes Micro Suction Pads and Spare Bumper.Estimated delivery:Add $20 USD to ship outside the US
+Includes Micro Suction Pads and Spare Bumper.Estimated delivery:Ships anywhere in the world

 10 backers Limited (90 left of 100)

 Hand polished raw aluminum Infinity Dock.
-Includes spare bumper, micro suction pads, and Infinity cable.Estimated delivery:Add $20 USD to ship outside the US
+Includes spare bumper, micro suction pads, and Infinity cable.Estimated delivery:Ships anywhere in the world

 30 backers Limited (70 left of 100)

 The first run of the Infinity Dock, In your choice of Hand Polished Raw, Frosted Silver, Matte Black, Champagne, or Matte Blue.
 Includes Infinity cable, spare bumper and micro suction pads.
-Limited production run.Estimated delivery:Add $20 USD to ship outside the US
+Limited production run.Estimated delivery:Ships anywhere in the world

 Custom laser engraved Infinity Dock.
 Your choice of Hand Polished Raw, Frosted Silver, Matte Black, Champagne, or Matte Blue.
 Includes Infinity cable, spare bumper and microsuction pads.
-One of a kind.Estimated delivery:Add $20 USD to ship outside the US
+One of a kind.Estimated delivery:Ships anywhere in the world

 - (30 days)